Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

-Child system parachains are parachains that contain core polkadot features, and usually they get a paraId of less than 1000.
+- Child system parachains are parachains that contain core polkadot features, and usually they get a paraId of less than 1000.
+They are allocated by Polkadot governance and get free execution.
-They are allocated by Polkadot governance.
+- `AllowKnownQueryResponses` will check pallet-xcm storage to know whether the response is expected.

-`AllowKnownQueryResponses` will check pallet-xcm storage to know whether the response is expected.
+-`AllowSubscriptionsFrom` determines that any origin is able to subscribe for version changes.

 ---